komcharn018/Thai-news-headlines-analysis-for-Google-extension_Machine-Learning/README.md

 The machine learning model of Thai news headlines analysis for Google extension is developed using Python language for classify Thai news headline that is receive from the extension.

-## Models that are used in this project
+## ML Models that are experimented in this project
 * k Nearest Neighbor(k-NN)
 * Support Vector Machine(SVM)
 * Multinomial Naive Bayes(NB)